dermesser/libsocket/DOCUMENTATION.md

 (unix domain) sockets.
 With many specialized functions in the API, it's hard to do things wrong.
 And with the excellent error processing with optional verbosity, it's also quite easy to debug your applications.

+libsocket is targeted at experienced C/Linux programmers which don't like the traditional BSD sockets API. libsocket is not targeted at programmers which do their first experiences with C or sockets!
+To understand the library, you must have experience with the actual syscalls.

 libsocket is the name for the whole project. libinetsocket is the part for `INET` sockets, libunixsocket for `UNIX` sockets.

 The names of the procedures (in the following also called 'functions' or 'API calls', syscalls are called 'syscall')